ketralnis/snapman/README.md

 * keep snapshots mounted and accessible at `/${mountpoint}/.snap/${timestamp}/` (can we do this without creating volumes out of every snapshot?)
-* options to only create snapshot, only expire snapshots, and only print what snapshots would be deleted
+* option to only print what snapshots would be deleted
 * detect and warn that the given `--days` setting can't keep all of the requested backups instead of relying on `--simulate`